-bp’s activities in the country currently include a leadership position in the Mexican premium lubricants market and have grown across other business segments across the Upstream and Downstream, in tandem with the opportunities afforded by Mexico’s historic Energy Reform passed in 2013.
+bp’s activities in the country currently include a leadership position in the Mexican premium lubricants market and have grown across other business segments across Product & operations and Customers & products, in tandem with the opportunities afforded by Mexico’s historic Energy Reform passed in 2013.
 Together, these activities contribute to meeting Mexico’s energy requirements and energy security.
 During many years, we have collaborated in the development of the latest technologies and technology transfers to Mexico, as well as in the establishment of local suppliers.

 bp has a presence in 29 of Mexico’s 32 states. bp was the first international brand to open a service station in Mexico following energy reform, and over the last two and a half years our network has grown to just over 500 gas stations, serving 700,000 clients daily.

 bp imports 47% of the gasoline sold in its gas stations.

 We hire and train experienced Mexican citizens of all ages and backgrounds; their energy and creativity contribute to our businesses’ and the country’s success.
 Our people are passionate about their professional development and they share a vision of a company that contributes to Mexico’s sustainable development and energy security.
 We currently employ over 250 people in our offices in Mexico City and in key locations across the country, as well as around 1,400 Manpower staff at our COCO (company owned / company operated) sites across the country.

 At bp we are committed to working with the communities where we have a presence.
 Over the last few years, we have focused on educational programs that offer young people the opportunity to grow professionally and to become leaders.